-Metropolitan Coal has conducted stream remediation works in accordance with the Metropolitan Coal Stream Remediation Plan during the 2020 reporting period at pools ETAH and ETAK in accordance with the Metropolitan Coal Stream Remediation Plan which was approved by DPIE in November 2019.
-Stream remediation will continue in 2021 once a planned hazard reduction burn for an area of the Woronora Special Area including the performance measure zone on Eastern Tributary has been completed by WaterNSW, currently scheduled for Autumn 2021.
+Metropolitan Coal has conducted stream remediation works in accordance with the Metropolitan Coal Stream Remediation Plan during 2020 at pools ETAH and ETAK in accordance with the Metropolitan Coal Stream Remediation Plan which was approved by DPIE in November 2019.
+Stream remediation will continue in 2022.